smolang/RDFMutate/artifact_readme.md

 ### Run Experiments
 There are three scripts to reproduce our experiments.

- - `generate_attemps_graph.sh` generates the graph from the paper showing the relation between mask development and number of attempts to generate a valid mutant.
+- `generate_plot.sh` generates the three plots from the paper: (i) showing the relation between mask development and number of attempts to generate a valid mutant and (ii)  showing the input feature coverage.
 The PDF output is put into a folder `results`.
-The run time of the script is a few minutes.
+(This script requires a LaTex installation to produce the PDF.)
+The run time of the script is several hours.
- - `generate_coverage_graph.sh` generates the graph from the paper showing the input feature coverage.
-The PDF output is put into a folder `results`.
-The run time of the script is several minutes, i.e., about an hour.
-See the next bullet point, if this is too much time.
- - `generate_coverage_graph_reduced.sh` is the same as generate_coverage_graph.sh` but with a smaller sample size.
+- `generate_plot_reduced.sh` is the same as `generate_plot.sh` but with smaller sample sizes.
 The run time of the script is a few minutes.
 - `replicate_geo.sh` generates mutants for the geo system and executes the test runs for all of them.
 The mutants are saved in folder `sut/geo/mutatedOnt` and the results of the test runs in `sut/geo/testResults`.
 On our machine (Intel Core i7-1165G7) this took about 100 hours.
 - `replicate_suave.sh` generates mutants for the suave system and executes the test runs for all of them.
 On our machine (Intel Core i7-1165G7) this took about 60 hours.
 Note: the SUAVE simulation is unstable if the hardware resources are not sufficient.
 On our setup (using an i7-1165G7 @ 2.80GHz), we had to provide the VM with 6 cores for the simulations to work correctly.